 Installing a bat house can give bats a safe and comfortable place to live.
 The location, temperature, and design are key factors in bat house occupancy.
 Below are some installation recommendations for the best chance of bats occupying your bat house:

-- Bat houses can be mounted on wooden posts, steel posts, or on the sides of buildings, but bat houses should never be mounted on trees.
+- Bat houses can be mounted on wooden posts, steel posts, or on the sides of buildings, but they should never be mounted on trees.
 Trees receive less sun, make the bats more vulnerable to predators, and have branches that make it difficult for bats to drop into flight.
 Bat houses mounted under eaves on buildings are ideal locations as they are still exposed to the sun while being protected from rain and predators.

 - If mounting to a wooden pole, a metal predator guard may be helpful.
 Poles can be wrapped with an 18 inch piece of sheet metal 3 feet above the ground.